amatsuda/gem-src/README.md

     │   ├── kaminari-0.14.1
     │   │   ├── src
     ...
+Note that you might be cloning the same repository again and again as the gem is updated, or the gem install directory changes.
-Note that if you're using RVM, each of `~/.rvm/gems/*/gems/*` will have it's Git repo inside "src" directory.
+For example, if you're using RVM, each of `~/.rvm/gems/*/gems/*` will have it's Git repo inside "src" directory.

-### specifying gemsrc_clone_root
+### specifying gemsrc_clone_root (strongly recommended)

 Instead of cloning the repo under installed gem directory for each `gem install`, you can specify one single directory to keep all the cloned source repositories.

 This way, `git clone` will no more be executed per every `gem update`.
-This option would be more efficient particularly if you're frequently switching RVM gemsets, or using bundler with `--path` per each projects.
+This option would be more efficient particularly if you're frequently switching Ruby versions or gemsets, or using bundler with `--path` per each projects.
 There are two ways to specify this variable:

     1) `GEMSRC_CLONE_ROOT` environment variable